yoshitomo-matsubara/torchdistill/configs/official/ilsvrc2012/yoshitomo-matsubara/rrpr2020/README.md

 but you should modify the hyperparameters like number of epochs, lr scheduler, and so on.

 ---
-### Command to train without distributed processes
+### Command for training without distributed processes
 Make sure checkpoint files do not exist at `ckpt` in `student_model` entry to train models from scratch.

 #### Knowledge Distillation